Gluten-Free Cake Flour Blend

 The Properties of a Cake Flour Blend

-Digging deeper into how to make a gluten-free cake flour blend, I began looking at traditional wheat-based cake flour and how to mill it and make it.
+Digging deeper into how to make a gluten-free cake flour blend, I looked at traditional wheat-based cake flour and how to mill it and make it.

 Wheat-based cake flour is milled from soft wheat and contains the lowest amount of protein (5 to 8 percent) compared to other all-purpose wheat-based flour blends (10 to 13 percent).